 - HIVE® technology prevents pain points and promotes healthy sleep styles

-The Zoma Sports Mattress is specifically designed to help athletes get deeper sleep so they can recover faster and perform better.
+The Zoma Sports Mattress is specifically designed to help athletes get deeper sleep, so they can recover faster and perform better.
 Because this memory foam mattress is engineered to nurture a healthy spine and alleviate pain points, it’s perfect for side sleepers.

 The first layer is 2 inches of gel-infused memory foam with Triangulex™ technology.
 When you lay down on this mattress, the memory foam molds to your curves to offer instant cushioning comfort.
-The cooling gels infused in this layer combat body heat and promote a cool sleeping surface.
+The cooling gels infused in this layer combat body heat and promote a cooler sleeping surface.

 The third and final layer of the Zoma is the Support+ foam, a durable poly-foam core.
 The Support+ foam offers structural support for the layers above and prevents premature sagging.
-Zoma also backs their mattress with a 10-year warranty should your bed develop a sag greater than 3/4 inch.
+Zoma also backs their mattress with a 10-year warranty, should your bed develop a sag greater than 3/4 inch.

 Zoma Sports Mattress Highlights

 - Features gel memory foam to combat body heat

 - Triangulex™ technology promotes a healthy spine and eases pressure points

 - Includes a latex-like layer to boost the bed’s overall bounce